fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 - Course objectives & plan
 - The story (course in a nutshell)
 - What is Digital ?
-- What is Corporate function ?
+- What is Corporate finance function ?

 ----